Genivia/ugrep/README.md

 ### Troubleshooting

-Unfortunately, cloning from Git does not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system."
+Unfortunately, git clones do not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system."

-To work around this problem, run:
+The `build.sh` script attempts to work around such problems.
+But if that fails, try `autoreconf -fi`:

     $ autoreconf -fi
-    $ ./configure --enable-color && make -j clean all

-Or try:

-    $ touch config.h.in lib/Makefile.in src/Makefile.in
-    $ ./configure --enable-color && make -j clean all

-If you get an error that `autoheader` was not found when running `make`, try:

-    $ touch config.h.in
+    $ sh build.sh
-    $ make -j clean all

 ### For developers